b01lers/rich-ctf-template/README.md

   --deploy {docker,klodd,none}
                         How the challenge will be deployed --ports PORTS [PORTS ...]
-                        The ports that the challenge runs on inside the container.
+                        The ports that the challenge runs on INSIDE the container.
   --autodeploy {False,True}
                         Whether or not the challenge can be automatically deployed.
   --difficulty {easy,medium,hard,impossible}